WP870 BUILD LOG

 Accessories

-Ente got an M1 Seatbelt Sling in Black to be able to carry the shotgun and coincidentally it matches the orignaly WP870 sling.
+Ente got an M1 Seatbelt Sling in Black to be able to carry the shotgun and coincidentally it matches the orignal WP870 sling.

 Sling USGI M1 Sling $20